ElvenTools/elven-tools-website/src/docs/dapp-structure.md

 The most important would be to set up .env variables.
 You'll find the example here: [.env.example](https://github.com/ElvenTools/elven-tools-dapp/blob/main/.env.example).
 For deployment, you will also need to set them up.
 It can differ for different hosting providers or workflows.
 We will check the most simple ones, Netlify and Vercel, in separate docs sections.

 The other place for configuration is the [config](https://github.com/ElvenTools/elven-tools-dapp/tree/main/config).
 There are four different config files.
-The one for UI configuration, mostly Chakra UI variables.
-The one for the smart contract configuration.
-This is the copy of the data configured on the contract, but it helps keep the low number of API calls.
-Otherwise, every Dapp usage would generate a couple of queries for static data.
-Even with the cache, it can still be problematic.
-There is also a config for the network and static data for the Minter use case.
+The one for UI configuration, mostly Chakra UI variables, the config for the network and static data for the Minter use case.
 Like the team, faq, etc.

 ### React custom hooks